ketch/finite-difference-course/README.md

 finite-difference-course
 ========================
-Material for a course on finite difference methods for differential equations.
+Supplemental material for a course on finite difference methods for differential equations.

 Course materials (syllabus and assignments) can be found linked from the [course page](https://github.com/ketch/finite-difference-course/wiki).